 The other day, I found this kit from our closet while putting away my down quilt using in winter.
 This 1/48 scale Corsair II “VALIONS” is a pretty old kit, I almost forgot it.
 This P series Corsair was out of product a long time ago, the current line up is Hasegawa PT47 which was renewed and gathered from a couple of Corsair old kits.
 This kit release year was 1987 so 28 years ago.
-Box is also tattered.
+The box is also tattered.
 If it’s a completely different kit inside, I’m laughing, but luckily all the parts perfectly in this box properly.

 I went to Akihabara Yodobashi Camera for getting some new kit after eating Italian with my wife today.
 It takes about 15 minutes from my house to Akihabara by metro.
-Yodobashi’s very crowded unbelievable level, maybe half of the customers are foreign visitor.
+Yodobashi’s very crowded unbelievable level, maybe half of the customers are a foreign visitor.
 In front of the cash register was lined over 80m at that timing so I gave up and withdrew today.
 I presume it looks very inexpensive price for foreign customers based on the current JPY currency level, I envy them.

 Overall length is quite large as almost the modern jet airplane size.
 I started to assemble from extra fuel tanks and cockpit.
 It’s categorized modern jet attacker, but all was retired now.

 I tried to put the included pilot in the cockpit immediately.
-I didn’t struggle to paint the tiny face painting which was wearing a full face jet helmet, oxygen hose is really nice feeling of this jet pilot.
+I didn’t struggle to paint the tiny face painting which was wearing a full face jet helmet, oxygen hose is a nice feeling of this jet pilot.

 Emergency levers are placed on the back of the head and the area between his thighs.
 I painted the thighs lever but it’s not good seeing.
 These days, decals of the operation panels of the cockpit side are included but it’s not.
 I finished with paint and dry brushing.

 Well, it’s pleasant the gap was cleaned.
 I tried to stroke my fingers on the surface to check the smoothness many times.
 Some of the mold lines are disappearing so I carve them later.
-To smooth the uneven surface, motor tool is very helpful.
+To smooth the uneven surface, a motor tool is very helpful.
 Carefully working not too grind deeply.

 I am assembling drop tanks and other parts.
 I noticed this Hasegawa photo-etched parts frame is the same material as the Hasegawa small template which is used detailed molding on the surface of the plane.
-It seems usable same way of template for simple line carving.
+It seems a usable same way of template for simple line carving.

 I forgot to clean the injection pin mark inside of the air intake.
 This position is normally not noticed while placing in my display.
 Only look up from below I can see this mark anyway I’ll try to smooth it.

 I presume the yellowing is probably the most common problem with old decals.
 Because it is ancient stock, decal condition changed.
 There seems to be no problem in black and the red part, but the white takes on yellow.
-The most worried is clear area, it changed to yellow.
+The most worried is the clear area, it changed to yellow.

-The date is Oct-1987……
+The date is Oct-1987…

-It can be beautifully pasted to remove the blank area as much as possible though strength has fallen due to deterioration of the decal.
+It can be beautifully pasted to remove the blank area as much as possible strength has fallen due to deterioration of the decal.
 The balance is difficult.
 It is not possible to recover by painting, once these decals cracked like dust.

 I thought to polish the canopy more and detached only the large parts.
 After all, maybe I changed to open state canopy.

 Single-engine, the main wing is the high wing placement, the air intake under the nose, they are the main characters of that period jet plane?
 I feel it’s different from F-15 Eagle and Flanker which I made before.
-A-7E has retrospective atmosphere.
+A-7E has a retrospective atmosphere.

 After all, I didn’t order it because the decal had been considerably improved by direct sunlight exposure.

-By the way, the pipe-formed thing on the left side of the body is the FLIR pod (Forward looking infrared cameras) and use a thermographic camera that senses infrared radiation.
+By the way, the pipe-formed thing on the left side of the body is the FLIR pod (Forward-looking infrared cameras) and use a thermographic camera that senses infrared radiation.
 The night offensive ability is enhanced.